resources for community-oriented initiatives

 although based in el paso, several vrmi reports, productions and projects are underway that target multiple border counties, communities in central texas and chicago as well as undergraduate and graduate student populations nationally.

-vrmi celebrates five years in downtown el paso
+vrmi celebrates six years in downtown el paso

 VRMI was created as a strategic response to organizations and initiatives across the borderlands that lacked capabilities to: